alextric234/ArchipelagoDredge/worlds/dredge/docs/setup_en.md

 ### Gameplay

-Dredge players send checks by fishing new fish.
+Dredge players send checks by fishing new fish.\
+Game is completed upon turning all the relics into The Collector

 ### Chat/Commands
 TBD